Cilantro Baked Fish Recipe

 In our home, Sunday afternoon is fish for lunch.
 Why?
 Because it’s the first day of the week here.
 Saturday is the weekend.
 And, Friday dinner is a big deal.
 Also, I try to keep my weekends open so I can spend them with the kids.

 You have to love cilantro to enjoy this dish.
-And yet, I know that some people cannot stand cilantro while some, like me, can't have enough of it.
+And yet, I know that some people cannot stand cilantro while some, like me, can’t have enough of it.
 I LOVE cilantro, and as a result, I use it in almost everything.
-In fact, when a recipe calls for parsley I use cilantro instead.
+In fact, when a recipe calls for parsley, I use cilantro instead.

 Why make this fish?

-- It takes just 15 minutes to bake in the oven which gives you enough time to make a side of veggies or salad.
+- The marinade takes just 5 minutes to prep in the food processor or mortar and pestle.
+And it takes just 15 minutes to bake the fish in the oven, which gives you enough time to make a side of veggies or salad.
 So it is perfect for a whole meal.

 Ingredients and substitutes

-- Fish - Use a fleshy fish that you will enjoy under all the delicious crispy topping.
-I use either Sea Bass or Tilapia because that's what I get here.
-If you get fresh it's always the best.
+- Fish – Use a fleshy fish that you will enjoy under all the delicious crispy topping.
+I use either Sea Bass or Tilapia because that’s what I get here.
+If you get fresh, it’s always the best.
 And yet, if you have to rely on frozen fish, like me, then thaw the fish well before you cook it so it cooks evenly.
 I prefer to thaw in the fridge overnight.
-And yet, fish thaws really fast so a quick dip in the water for 15 minutes also works great.
+And yet, fish thaws really fast, so a quick dip in the water for 15 minutes also works great.

 - Ginger and garlic – Garlic does what it always does best – adds so much flavor.
 You can also use garlic powder.
 Ginger has a nice warmth that works beautifully with cilantro.
 Therefore, I highly recommend using it.